-Chris, Mel and Carol undertaking survival at sea training in
+Chris, Mel and Carol undertaking survival at sea training in readiness for their ORCHESTRA cruises next year |

 The British Geological Survey (BGS) is a major partner in a scientific programme called ORCHESTRA (Ocean Regulation of Climate through Heat and carbon Sequestration and Transport) which has been running for over a year.
 The project aims to improve our ability to understand and predict the role of the Southern Ocean currents to modulate global climate.
 The BGS’s contribution to this research is to analyse the oxygen and carbon isotope composition of waters from the World’s oceans over a 5 year period.
 The carbon data will be used to investigate where carbon is ether absorbed by the ocean or expelled into the atmosphere.
 This is particularly important as the oceans regulate atmospheric CO2.
 The oxygen will help us to track currents and understand where freshwater enters the oceans.